-5.12.1.13 For Energy Storage Resources, be capable of running for a minimum of four (4) consecutive hours each day (except for days when it is not capable of doing so because of an outage reported pursuant to Sections 5.12.3, 5.12.5.3, 5.12.5.4, 5.12.7 and in accordance with ISO Procedures), and elect the ISO-Managed Energy Level bidding parameter for each Day-Ahead Market Bid.
+5.12.1.13 For Energy Storage Resources, be capable of running for a minimum of four (4) consecutive hours each day (except for days when it is not capable of doing so because of an outage reported pursuant to Sections 5.12.3, 5.12.5.3, 5.12.5.4, 5.12.7 and in accordance with ISO Procedures).
+An Energy Storage Resource may de-rate its maximum capability in order to meet the four (4) consecutive hour run-time requirement.
+ESRs electing to de-rate their maximum capability shall perform a DMNC test at an output level consistent with its derated capability in accordance with ISO Procedures (see, Installed Capacity Manual § 4).